 But, undoubtedly, the hardest thing in this process was, having signed a contract, making the difficult decision to pull this particular book from the publisher.
 Boris Johnson is correct: in any business negotiation, you’re on a hiding to nothing if you’re not willing to walk away at any moment.
-(Btw, I think we should walk away if the European possy don’t play ball).
-Anyway, this walking away from the publishing contract was like super-setting chest, back and arms all in one gruelling high-intensity exercise session.
+(By the way, I think we should walk away if the European possy don’t play ball).
+Anyway, this walking away from the publishing contract was like super-setting chest, back and arms all in one gruelling high-intensity exercise session – it killed.

 Walking away from the publishing contract, how would we handle the orders?
 How would we handle the distribution?
 What would people think of the book?
 Are we allowed to do this legally having signed a contract?
 Would anyone get to hear about the book?
 Would the right people get the book in their hands?
 Is a publisher’s logo on the spine and the blurb that important?
 Wouldn’t a self-published book be stereotypically inferior?

 Having celebrated our ‘traditional’ publishing contract with a bottle of prosecco at Pizza Express, were we now really about to say to them ‘thanks but no thanks’?

 There was a price to pay.
 I knew that the immediate audience of this book would be smaller because of the decision to renege (with the publisher it would have been carted around UK bookshops etc) but, as we should all know, “success” isn’t always accurately measured in numerical size or order numbers – it’s just not.